Original Post April 4, 2019 | Updated Post September 7, 2023

 - Although we didn’t get to visit this district, we did see some graffiti on our second brief return on the way home from our Croatia trip.

-- One of Ljubljana’s oldest cathedral dating back to 1262; it once had a Gothic interior replaced with a Baroque interior design.
+- One of Ljubljana’s oldest cathedrals dating back to 1262, it once had a Gothic interior replaced with a Baroque interior design.

 - You can find this church with its twin towers and single, weather-worn green dome.

 - Known as the largest and most beautiful park in Ljubljana

 - Perfect for picnics and relaxing

 - Walking distant from Old Town